lf-edge/eve/docs/EVE-IMAGE-REPRODUCIBILITY.md

 ### Templated Images

 The other image names are templated.
-These are all captialized, and end in `_TAG`.
+These are all capitalized, and end in `_TAG`.
 For example:

 * `RNGD_TAG`
 * `PILLAR_TAG`